6 Tips To Increase Order Volume On Your Restaurant Website

 Once customers try your food, they’re more likely to return—especially if you give them a reason to.

-Rewards are the motivation customers need to choose you over your competitors every time, and they don’t need to be complicated.
+Rewards are the motivation people need to choose you over your competitors every time, and they don’t need to be complicated.

 A simple system like “Order 5 times, get $10 off” can help turn one-time visitors into regulars.
 The key is to make it easy to understand and redeem—customers should see the value right away.